PHPVibe/PHPVibe/README.md

 # PHPVibe - FREE, OPEN SOURCE VIDEO CMS
 ## A full multimedia solution, it can be the perfect framework for your video, image, or music website, or why not?
 All in one!
-# Developer by Marius Patrascu with the help of many beautiful members of the Vibe community
+# Developer :: Marius Patrascu [ https://www.linkedin.com/in/marius-iulian-p%C4%83tra%C8%99cu-32455b240/ ] with the help of many beautiful members of the Vibe community

 Repo for https://phpvibe.com/phpvibe/p1/